tock/tock/doc/reference/trd-appid.md

 an application.

 The mapping between binaries and applications can be many-to-many.
 Multiple binaries can be associated with a single application when there are software updates/versions or when an application needs to run in multiple processes.
 A program that migrates data from one application to another (e.g., transitions keys from an old U2F application to a new one) needs to be associated with both the source and destination applications.

 To remain flexible and support many use cases, the Tock kernel makes minimal assumptions on the structure and form of application credentials that bind an application identifier to a binary.
-Application credentials are arbitrary k-byte sequences that are stored in an userspace binary's Tock binary format (TBF) headers.
+Application credentials are arbitrary k-byte sequences that are stored in an userspace binary's Tock binary format (TBF) footers.
 When a Tock board instantiates the kernel, it passes a reference to an AppID (application identifier) verifier, which the kernel uses to determine the AppIDs of each userspace binary it reads and decide whether to load the binary into a process.